 Beautiful barns are delightful.
 I believe I’m

-not alone when I say I easily spend some minutes now and then DREAMING of the perfect stable: As for me is a wooden stable in combination with different BRICK materials, combined with beautiful wrought iron DETAILS.
-I guess I am longing for an authentic classic style.
+not alone when I say I easily spend some minutes now and then DREAMING of the perfect stable; as for me is a wooden stable combined with BRICK and wrought iron DETAILS.
+But how did the first stables look like?
+Let’s have a quick look at the complete history of horse stables throughout the ages.

-Free-standing stables began to be built from the 16th century.
-They were well built and placed near the house due to the value that the horses had as draught animals.
+Free-standing stables were built from the 16th century.
+They were well built and placed near the house due to the status horses had as draught animals.
 High-status examples could have plastered ceilings to prevent dust falling through into the horses’ eyes.
 Relatively few examples survive of complete interiors (i.e. with stalls, mangers and feed racks) from the mid-19th century or earlier.

 at the front.
 Doors and windows were symmetrically arranged.
 Their interiors were divided into stalls and usually included a large stall for a foaling mare or sick horse.
 The floors were cobbled (or, later, bricked) and featured drainage channels.
 Outside steps to the first floor were common for farm hands to live in the building.